MikeCullimore/guitar-effects/readme.md

 * [RTNeural](https://github.com/jatinchowdhury18/RTNeural): A lightweight neural network inferencing engine written in C++.
 This library was designed with the intention of being used in real-time systems, specifically real-time audio processing.
 * [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API)
 * [Librosa](https://librosa.org/) Audio and music processing in Python.
     * [Dynamic Time Warping](https://librosa.org/librosa_gallery/auto_examples/plot_music_sync.html) Align two audio signals in time domain (does it actually modify one or only identify corresponding samples?).
 Example plot doesn't look very good!
+Expect much is lost by extracting chroma features.
+Try instead warping one of the signals and measuring similarity (cross-correlation?) with target, search that way.

 ### JS Rocks